josephd8/Kittyfarm/README.md

 #### Epics
 * (Data as Engine) API - Assessment of features/data available from the CryptoKitties API.
 * (Data as Engine) Data - Development of dynamic (with time) training, testing, and validation datasets.
-* (Data as Engine, Valuable Predictions) Model - Development of supervised prediction models to predict a kitty's price based on it's gene set.
+* (Data as Engine, Valuable Predictions) Model - Development of supervised prediction models to predict a baby kitten's genome.
 * (Top-Tier UX) App - Implementation of App to enable user to input gene set and generate prediction.

 #### Backlog
 * (API) - configure Kittyverse developer account and Kittyfarm Dapp.
 (1) - PLANNED
 * (API) - establish API connection via Python (1) - PLANNED
 * (API) - make initial calls to query for sample data (0) - PLANNED
-* (API) - determine strategy to call for all needed data without exceeding API limits (2) - PLANNED
+* (Data) - determine all needed data from CryptoKitties API (2) - PLANNED
+* (Data) - model data for RDS (4) - PLANNED
 * (API) - write script to query all needed data that can be used dynamically through time (4) - PLANNED
 * (Data) - build sample training, testing, and validation sets from query results (2) - PLANNED
 * (Data) - configure RDS instance to store data sets (2) - PLANNED